Accessibility Statement

 We are continually working to improve the accessibility of our website.
 We conduct regular accessibility audits and act on their findings.
 We learn from these audits and other accessibility information, and we apply our increased knowledge to all updates we make.

-To address the issues outlined above, many fixes are in development and will be implemented by April 2024 for independent assessment by our auditors Zoonou.
+To address the issues outlined above, many fixes are in development and will be implemented by Autumn 2024 for independent assessment by our auditors Zoonou.
 Following this, we are working with our developers to implement a programme of fixes over the next 12 months.

 We are also: